claraduboisr/linkdictionary/README.md

  ```java
  if (arg.equals("-1")) ExecuteTestMode(ResourcesPath);
  ```

+ In fact, the execution time for the whole program has decreased almost 1 second.

 #### YAGNI (You Ain't Gonna Need It)
 As mentioned in the "keeping functions small" principle, instead of inserting a whole ```System.out.println``` completely blank for created a white line, we removed those lines of code and insert a ´´´/n´´´ in the ```System.out.println```s.
 However, before making the last commit, we made sure not to keep lines of code that we were not using